 She stared up at the curls of once-white paint peeling from the ceiling and wondered how she might spend the day—what shops she’d visit and whether she’d stay in town through dinner.
 She was eager to get a taste of American culture without Michael explaining everything with his oftentimes-distracting commentary.
 He told her four days ago that he was feeling guilty she had seen so few of the city’s historic sites, but added he still fretted about her safety.

 Mayumi bounced out of bed, showered, and downed a breakfast of reheated rice topped with seaweed flakes.
-She pulled on her black tights, slipped into a lavender silk blouse and wool miniskirt, retrieved a pair of her black low-heeled shoes from under the kitchen table, tossed a palmful of Hershey kisses into her handbag, and headed for the train.
+She pulled on her black tights over her slender hips, slipped into a lavender silk blouse and wool miniskirt, retrieved a pair of her black low-heeled shoes from under the kitchen table, tossed a palmful of Hershey kisses into her handbag, and headed for the train.

 The morning air at the front door of the Fairfax apartments was cooler than expected, so she ran back up for a light jacket, snatching also Michael’s English version of Kawabata’s House of the Sleeping Beauties.
 She had started the book soon after arriving in the States, eager to improve her English, but the going was slow.